Joban-Bhangu77/K8s-Playground/Day08/README.md

 📘 Overview

-Day 08 focuses on three essential Kubernetes workload controllers:
+Day 08 covers three foundational Kubernetes workload controllers:

-🔹 ReplicationController (RC)
+ReplicationController (RC)

-🔹 ReplicaSet (RS)
+ReplicaSet (RS)

-🔹 Deployment
+Deployment

-These objects ensure scalability, high availability, and automated rollout/rollback of containerized applications.
+These help maintain pod availability, ensure scalability, and support rollout/rollback strategies.
-Today, I created and configured all three, updated replica counts, performed rollouts, viewed revision history, and tested rollback scenarios.

 🧩 1.
 ReplicationController (RC)
 🔍 What Is a ReplicationController?

-A ReplicationController ensures that a specified number of identical Pods are always running.
+A ReplicationController ensures that a specific number of Pod replicas are always running.
-Although considered legacy today, understanding RC helps build a foundation for modern workload controllers.
+Although considered legacy today, it is important for understanding Kubernetes evolution.

 ⭐ Key Responsibilities

-🔹 Maintains desired replica count
+Maintains the desired number of Pods

-🔹 Replaces failed Pods automatically
+Automatically replaces failed Pods

-🔹 Uses labels + selectors to manage Pods
+Uses labels and selectors to manage Pods

 📝 Sample RC YAML
 apiVersion: v1
 kind: ReplicationController
 metadata: